Maze Runner Author Is Sorry Amid Sexual Misconduct Allegations

 "I have spent the recent days reexamining my actions and searching my soul," he wrote.
 "Some of the things said about me have been shocking and my initial instinct was to be defensive.
 But I also have thought about how numerous women now have come forward as part of a vital movement to lead a discussion about sexual harassment and discrimination in the publishing industry.
 And I have talked with friends deeply immersed in the #MeToo and #TimesUp movement.
 I believe all victims must be heard, and I'm committed to listening to them."

 He then added, "I've taken these past few days for introspection, to see if I've been part of the problem.
 I think that I have.
-I didn't honor or fully understand boundaries or power dynamics.
+I didn't honor or fully understand boundaries and power dynamics.
 I can sincerely say that I have never intentionally hurt another person.
 But to those affected, I am so deeply sorry.
 I am taking any and all criticisms and accusations very seriously, and I will seek counseling and guidance to address them.
 Thank you for listening."

 The note comes shortly after Dashner was dropped from his literary agent.
 As The New York Times reported, Michael W. Bourret told the Associated Press he could no longer represent Dashner "under the circumstances."